krishnabhambani/Udyog/README.md

 Blog Section: A blog to share industry news, updates, and articles.

 # Technologies Used
-HTML: For structuring the content of the website.
+HTML: This is used to structure the content of the website.
 CSS: For styling and layout.
 JavaScript: For interactivity and dynamic content.
 # Installation
 To run this project locally, follow these steps:
 Clone the repository:
-git clone git@github.com:dubeysanskar/sakshi-udyog.git
+git clone git@github.com:krishnabhambani/Udyog.git

 # Usage
 You can open the index.html file in your web browser to see the website.
-You can also use a local web server for a better development experience live at https://dubeysanskar.github.io/sakshi-udyog/.
+You can also use a local web server for a better development experience live at https://krishnabhambani.github.io/Udyog/.

 # Contributing
 Contributions are welcome!
 If you have suggestions for improvements or find any issues, please open an issue or submit a pull request.